luca-serra/french-question-answering/README.md

 ## Conclusion:

-The TFIDF approach has shown some satisfying results but may certainely be improved.
+The TFIDF approach has shown some satisfying results but may certainly be improved.
 Indeed, it does not account for the order of the words in the documents for instance.

 A word embedding approach has been tested (see `embedded_draft.py`) but due to lack of time, no conclusion can be made about its performances for the moment.